-Condition 5.4 requires the Permittee to submit information requested by the Department.
+Condition 5.4 requires the Permittee to submit information requested by the Department, as authorized under 18 AAC 50.200 and 50.345(i).
 This condition allows the Department to request any records that the Permittee is required to keep by other permit conditions to be used for compliance determination or cause to modify, revoke and reissue, or terminate the permit.
 Monitoring consists of receipt of the requested information.